tbreuss/mithril-by-examples/README.md

 `Mithril by Examples` was created for (me and) new users to learn Mithril.js — a javascript framework for building brilliant applications.

-This website is simply a wrapper for the wonderful [Flems](https://flems.io) - a static browser code playground - and contains numerous code samples that can be seen, reviewed and run.
+This website is simply a wrapper for the wonderful [Flems](https://flems.io) - a static browser code playground - and contains numerous Mithril code samples that can be seen, reviewed and run.

 And the best thing is: The code snippets are up-to-date and just work!